History of Jussie Smollett in Timeline

 Others born on this day/year

-In 1990, Jussie Smollett worked as an extra on Mo' Better Blues.
+In 1990, Jussie Smollett worked as an extra in the New York-shot movie Mo' Better Blues.

 In 1991, Jussie Smollett began his career as a child actor.

-In 1991, Jussie Smollett worked as an extra on New Jack City.
+In 1991, Jussie Smollett worked as an extra in the New York-shot movie New Jack City.

 In 1992, Jussie Smollett acted in the film The Mighty Ducks.

-In 1994, the black gay novel B-Boy Blues by James Earl Hardy was released.
+In 1994, James Earl Hardy wrote the black gay novel B-Boy Blues.

-In 2012, Jussie Smollett returned to acting in The Skinny and released an EP titled The Poisoned Hearts Club.
+In 2012, Jussie Smollett returned to acting with The Skinny and released an EP titled The Poisoned Hearts Club.

 In 2014, Jussie Smollett guest-starred on The Mindy Project and Revenge.